 Singapore offers some of the best events, museums, and art galleries in the world.
 From classic paintings that tell the stories of Singapore’s past, to futuristic looks into imagined universes, a day visiting the best exhibitions in Singapore is a great way to entertain yourself.
-There’s an ever-changing lineup of events to catch, so we’ve gathered up 24 of our favourite Singapore exhibitions to explore today.
+There’s an ever-changing lineup of exhibitions to catch, so we’ve gathered up 19 of our favourite Singapore exhibitions to explore today.
 Go on, you might learn something!

 Art exhibitions in Singapore